Glossary

 Loan Period

 The time frame covered by an educational loan, generally two semesters in length, beginning at the start of the one semester and running through the last day of the next consecutive semester.
-However, a loan period can also be only one semester in length.
+However, a loan period can also be one or three semesters in length.

 Loan Servicer